ignite/cli/dev-env-setup.md

 ## Install Go

-This installation method removes existing Go installations, installs Go in `/usr/local/go/bin/go`, and sets the environment variables.
+This installation method removes existing Go installations, installs Go, and sets the environment variables.

-1. Install [Go](https://golang.org/doc/install) (**version 1.16** or higher).
+1. Install the latest version of [Go](https://golang.org/doc/install).

-2. Download the binary release that is suitable for your system.
+2. Download the release that is suitable for your system.

 3. Follow the installation instructions.